ani8727/DSA-Sheet---topic-wise/Array/Readme.md

 6. **Right Rotate Array[L-189]**: Rotate an array to the right by a given number of positions using a temporary array to store the last 'd' elements and then shifting the remaining elements.

 7. **Missing Number[L-268]**: Find the missing number in an array containing n distinct numbers taken from the range [0, n] using the sum formula or XOR operation.

+8. **Single Number[L-136]**: Identify the single number in an array where every other number appears twice by using the XOR operation to cancel out duplicate numbers.

+9. **Move Zeroes[L-283]**: Move all zeroes in an array to the end while maintaining the relative order of non-zero elements by using a two-pointer approach.

+10. **Find Union of Two Sorted Arrays**: Merge two sorted arrays and eliminate duplicates to find the union of the two arrays.